wbzyl/rack-codehighlighter/README.markdown

     use Rack::Codehighlighter, :coderay

-because the default values for options are used.
+because the default options values are used.

 Normalization: